chihyang/CPP_Primer/chap01/README.md

 ##Exercise 1.17

 > What happens in the program presented in this section if the input values are all equal?
 What if there are no duplicated values?

+If the input values are all equal, there will be only one line of output.

+If there are no duplicated values, there will be as many lines of outputs as the number of input values.

+See next exercise.

 ##Exercise 1.18